 Knowing the average living costs in Australia is an important part of your financial preparation.
 Please see below some of the costs associated with living and studying in Australia.
 The costs below are an approximate guide only.
-Source: insiderguides.com.au/cost-of-living-calculator/#
+Source: https://costofliving.studyaustralia.gov.au/

-If you are an International Student and you intend to stay in Australia for at least 12 months, you will need to have access to funds of at least \$20,920 to cover your 12-month living expenses.
+If you are an International Student and you intend to stay in Australia for at least 12 months, you will need to have access to funds of at least \$24,505 AUD to cover your 12-month living expenses.
 This amount will vary if you are bringing family members to Australia with you.
-For further information please check on Financial Requirement page on Department of Home Affair at immi.homeaffairs.gov.au.
+For further information please check on financial requirement page on Department of Home Affair at immi.homeaffairs.gov.au.